(We also have a Sourdough Starter Kit which has everything you need to start your sourdough journey)

 When the bread is done, immediately take it out of the Dutch oven and allow it to cool completely on a wire rack before slicing it.

 This bread will reach its height of fragrance after cooling down completely, or ideally the next day.
-Stored in a brown paper bag or wrapped in plastic wrap, it will stay fresh for 3 days at room temperature; wrapped in plastic wrap, it will keep for up to 6 months in the freezer.
+Stored in a brown paper bag or wrapped in plastic wrap, it will stay fresh for 3 days at room temperature.